sean-qin-usa/imc-prosperity-4/lessons_learned.md

 Reading the top teams' writeups after the fact (Leo-Hawking, zainy-477, rmtf1111, Deepjot Grewal, Alex Stoeveken), there wasn't a single technique on their lists I didn't already know going in.
 Black-Scholes on a voucher chain, IV-residual mean reversion, microprice fair value, walked-spread rebound, family-pair-trade overlays, rank-bid manual challenges, generative-process classification — it was all in my notes before round 1, and [`SIGNALS_PLAYBOOK.md`](./code/SIGNALS_PLAYBOOK.md) is where I'd laid it out up front.

-The gap wasn't quant research.
+The gap wasn't market research.
 It was understanding the game itself.
 I knew the market patterns well enough to make stable returns in real practice.
 What I didn't think hard enough about was how Prosperity's contest structure would penalize that and reward the opposite.

 Four things I knew in the abstract but didn't internalize until afterward: